aagrieve/primes/README.md

 fastest recorded for 1 billion was 9.86s using 30 threads

-the output function could certainly be improved to use multithreading generating primes is not as efficient as it could be
+the output function could certainly be improved to use multithreading and only printing when verbose mode

+generating primes is not as efficient as it could be